HAKSOAT/haksoat.github.io/_posts/2025-08-27-indaba-25-poster.md

 - Using cosine similarity to find the most similar verses to the query.
 - Generating translations from Yoruba to English for highlighted text (the translations generally don't make sense but are useful here).

 I did this using Manus.ai and I was quite impressed by the results.
-A PoC like this is a good use case for vibecoding, as I do not care if it does things the correct way, as long as it works.
+I think a PoC like this is a good use case for vibecoding, as I do not care if it does things the correct way, as long as it works.
 You can [find the prompt I used in this GitHub Gist](https://gist.github.com/HAKSOAT/0a39edeacd737b8e9e403bc1c049dbd4) if interested.

 ### The End